ETS-GRANIT/parmetis-ghostlayers/README.md

 where, NP is the number of MPI processes (>=2), NSD is the number of sub-domains wanted, MESH_FILE.cgns is the mesh file, METHOD is either 0 to look for adjacent cells with an edge in common and 1 to look for adjacent cells with a vertex in common (finite volumes is fine with 0), and NLAYERS is the number of layer of ghost cells wanted.

-A typical output is (here for the command  mpirun -n 2 ./main 16 mille_48.cgns 0 2) :
+A typical output is (here using the command  "mpirun -n 2 ./main 16 mille_48.cgns 0 2" in the example folder) :

 Info : Np ParMETIS GLAS Reading CGNS_Single PCGNS_Single PCGNS_Hybrid
 Times (s) : 2 0.388324 0.55677 0.517044 0 0 0.657898